FREQUENTLY ASKED QUESTIONS

 When can I order eat for baby food?

-Early 2020.
-We are currently doing large batch testing of our recipes with our manufacturing team.
-All going well, we expect to have everything finalised by the end of the year, ready to drop our first food offering in the new year!
+2020!
+We are currently finalising our packaging and doing batch testing of our recipes with our manufacturing team.
+All going well, we expect to have everything finalised by the end of March, ready to drop our first food offering in April 2020!
 Sign up to our mailing list so that you are the first to know when our food drops.

 What foods should I avoid during pregnancy?